datacarpentry/python-socialsci/episodes/10-aggregations.md

 ### Replace NaN with a value of our choice

-The 'E19_period_use' variable answers the question; 'For how many years have you been irrigating the land?'.
+The `E19_period_use` variable answers the question: "For how many years have you been irrigating the land?".
 In some cases the land is not irrigated and these are represented by NaN in the dataset.
 So when we run

 ~~~
 df_SAFI['E19_period_use'].describe()